wsdookadr/sitemap-range-fetch/README.md

 ```
     usage: sitemap_fetch.py [-h] --site SITE [--format FORMAT] [--daysago DAYSAGO]
-                            [--notz] [--advanced]
+                            [--notz] [--advanced] [--tlimit TRANSFER_LIMIT]

     Tool for extracting articles from news websites

     optional arguments:
       -h, --help            show this help message and exit
       --site SITE           the url for the website
-      --format FORMAT    the url for the website
+      --format FORMAT       output format (the default is json, also supports xml)
       --daysago DAYSAGO     defines the oldest date of an article that will be
                             selected (default: 2 days ago)
       --notz                strip the timezone from the dates before selection
                             (processing is more fault-tolerant)
       --advanced            use a more fault-tolerant parser
+      --tlimit TRANSFER_LIMIT
+                            total transfer limit in MB
 ```

 Details